 211 S. Old Woodward Avenue,

-Designed by the famed architectural firm of Rapp & Rapp, the Birmingham Theatre opened in 1927.
+Designed by the famed architectural firm of Rapp & Rapp, the Birmingham Theatre opened in late-1926.

 It was built for the Kunsky circuit, who opened two other nearby theatres that same year, the Redford Theatre and the Royal Oak Theatre.
 The theatre’s construction was delayed over a year because of the widening of Woodward Avenue.